-This is my preferred method just because it’s simple and I grow a lot of small, thin-skinned red peppers like Pequin, tabasco, and firecracker cayennes.
-The photo above is from the latest harvest of those 3 plants, which I dry and then coarsely blend into really hot red pepper flakes. 🔥
+I think this is the simplest method best for small, thin-skinned red peppers like Pequin, Tabasco, Thai Peppers, and Firecracker Cayennes.
+The photo above is from the latest harvest from some of those plants.
+I dried and then coarsely ground these into some REALLY hot red pepper flakes. 🔥

 Drying Peppers in a Food Dehydrator

 This is the quickest and easiest way to dry hot chile peppers if you have a food dehydrator.
 If your peppers are medium or large in size cut them length-wise and place them on the dehydrator’s tray with plenty of space around each piece for good airflow.
 Smaller peppers (1 inch or less in length) can be left whole to dry.

 If your dehydrator has a temperature setting, place it between 125 and 135 degrees Fahrenheit (or per your food dehydrator instructions).
 Dehydrating time can take for 4 to 12 hours depending on the thickness of the peppers.
 Check every so often to see if the smaller or thinner pieces have dried out.
 Larger pepper pieces may take a few additional hours to dehydrate.
 The peppers are done once they become dry and brittle.
 Store your dehydrated peppers in glass jars away from direct light to preserve the color.